Renzi's triumph in EU vote gives mandate for Italian reform

 EU PRESIDENCY

-Italy's premier repeated his pledge to respect commitments to EU partners to keep the country's public finances in check.
-He said he would not be seeking to change budget rules, rather the EU's overall "approach" to the economy.
+Italy's premier repeated his pledge to respect commitments to its European Union partners to keep the country's public finances in check, saying he would not be seeking to change budget rules but the overall "approach" to the economy.

-With southern European economies on their knees and anger against mainstream parties rising across Europe, Renzi may find it easier to persuade Merkel to listen to his calls for greater focus on policies that encourage growth and jobs.
+Renzi wants Europe to focus more on policies that encourage growth and jobs, rather than austerity measures that have marked the continent's southern European economies for the past three years.

+Given the slap in the face delivered to mainstream parties across Europe, he may find his peers more receptive.

-Italy's rotating six-month presidency of the EU, which begins in July, gives him a good platform to promote his agenda.
+Italy's rotating six-month presidency of the EU, which begins in July, gives Renzi a good platform to promote his agenda.
+But he faces a challenge convincing Angela Merkel, the only other major European leader to emerge stronger from the elections.

 The fast-talking and telegenic Renzi, the former mayor of Florence, took power three months ago by forcing out his low-key predecessor Enrico Letta in a party coup.